hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/mcuboot_smp_encryption/README.md

 ## Disclaimer
 This code/configuration is not thoroughly tested or qualified and should be considered provided “as-is”.
 Please test it with your application and let me know if you find any issues.
 This sample uses symmetric encryption.
 If someone breaks into a device and steals the key, they can decrypted firmware updates.
 Encryption does not replace signing of images, and this sample uses default mcuboot keys for signing.
-See [MCUBoot Custom Key with SMP Server](../mcuboot_smp_custom_key) for how a custom key can be added.
+See [MCUBoot Custom Key with SMP Server](../mcuboot_smp_custom_key) for how a custom signing key can be added.

 ## Docs
 See [MCUboot: Encryped images](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/v2.4.0/mcuboot/encrypted_images.html) for an explanation on how MCUboot handles encryption.